nonblocking/mashroom-content/packages/mashroom-content-markdown-renderer-app/README.md

 If *node_modules/@mashroom* is configured as plugin path just add **@mashroom-content/mashroom-content-markdown-renderer-app** as *dependency*.

-After that you can Drag the App _Mashroom Content Markdown Renderer App_ onto any page via Admin Toolbar.
+After that you can Drag the App _Mashroom Display_ onto any page via Admin Toolbar.

 **Important note**: This App assumes a content type _markdown_ exists and has the following structure: